mathewbishop/grocery_helper/README.md

 # Grocery Helper

-A meal/recipe management system and grocery planning aid inspired by my wife and I's needs for such a system.
-This is a successor, another more fully realized iteration of this concept that I have built before.
+A proof of concept for a meal/recipe management system and grocery planning aid.
+This is another iteration on this concept.
+I have built previous iterations based on a similar concept.

 ## Pictures